khalid-hussain/shaheen/chap22.md

 coming from the western front was increasing by the day.
 Apart from this fort, another fort that was a few miles away from this one, had also been prepared to treat the injured, therefore, Bashir bin Hassan had to go there too once a day.
 Alarming news was being received everyday about the war.
-The mujahideen had pushed the enemy back several times but with every defeat the enemy was bringing fresh troops into the field.
+The mujāhidīn had pushed the enemy back several times but with every defeat the enemy was bringing fresh troops into the field.
 This was the first battle of the Frontier Falcon in which the number of the martyrs had reached to around one thousand.